Instant Help & Other Effective Options

 Still, is there any doubt that some people spend far too much time online and that this can significantly interfere with their functioning in the "real world"?

 Whether we call this internet addiction, online addition, or something else is largely irrelevant.
-Online habits that far exceed what most people would consider "healthy" (for example ten-
+Online habits that far exceed what most people would consider "healthy" (for example ten-plus hours per day) can have serious consequences for the addict.

 Treating Internet Addiction and the Pros / Cons of Each Method